Updated June 2026

 RT

-Ryan Torres , NASM-CPT, PN1 · Former natural competitive bodybuilder · 200+ clients coached through contest prep
+Ryan Torres · Former natural competitive bodybuilder · 200+ clients coached through contest prep

 What Is a Cutting Diet?